Skip to content

 Golf Near Edinburgh: Field Notes from Every Course Within 45 Minutes

 Rather than a list, a diary.
-Nine visits across the spring, every one of them inside a 45-minute drive of the city centre.
+Fifteen visits across the spring, every one of them inside a 45-minute drive of the city centre.
 The greens, the starters, the wind.

 A running log rather than a list.
 Times and dates are as they happened.
-Courses are ordered by the drive from the city centre, shortest first.
-Green fees are weekday unless noted.
+Courses are ordered chronologically across the spring.
+Green fees are weekday unless noted; drive times are from Tollcross in the city centre.

 Tuesday 4 March.
 Braid Hills No. 1.
 08:42.